 For more information, visit the Business Minor FAQ page.

-The minor is structured so students can easily complete the entire minor in three terms if they choose by taking two to three 4-credit classes per term.
-All classes except BA 101 and FIN 218 are open to minors only, so students are a diverse mix of future music teachers, artists, counselors, health professionals, writers, performers, lawyers, engineers, non-profit managers, and more.
+The Business Minor is structured so students can easily complete the entire minor in three terms if they choose by taking two to three 4-credit classes per term.
+Classes in the Business Minor are open to all PSU students who are enrolled in the Minor or pursuing the Design Thinking, Innovation, and Entrepreneurship Cluster.

 Business majors may not use any of these classes, with the exception of BA 101 and FIN 218, as business credit.